AtomicConductor/conductor_client/README-clarisse.md

 See the documentation for Installing Conductor Client Tools.

 ### Register the submitter
-The submitter a Scripted Class whose type is `ConductorJob`.
-It must be registered in Clarisse and the simplest way to do this is in a startup script.
+The simplest way to register the submitter is to add it to your startup script.

 Open Clarisse preferences and enter the following path in the *Startup script* section: